-- What has been the reaction of your family to your recovery efforts? - ➤ How is this different or similar to their reaction to your behavior while active in your addiction? - Is there a particular family that has shared hope with yours regarding the problem of addiction? - How would you describe your role within your family system?
+- What has been the reaction of your family to your recovery efforts? - Is there a particular family that has shared hope with yours regarding the problem of addiction? - How would you describe your role within your family system?

 27th Sunday in Ordinary Time